Perspective | ‘Spotlight’ made Marty Baron a star. It also made him my friend.

 As a connoisseur of journalism movies, I had cut my cinematic teeth (and began nursing my professional dreams) on such iconic movie editors as Cary Grant’s Walter Burns in “His Girl Friday,” Jason Robards’s Ben Bradlee in “All the President’s Men” and Keaton’s own Henry Hackett in “The Paper.”
 Unlike those films — two comedies, one a paranoid political thriller — “Spotlight” was a no-frills procedural, as direct and unfussy as Marty himself.

 Seizing on my admiration for the film, the studio arranged for me to accompany Marty to “Spotlight” screenings in the Washington area, where we would conduct question-and-answer sessions with audiences who were thrilled to see the real “Spotlight” guy in person.
 Longtime Washington Post readers were grateful for his leadership in reinvigorating the newspaper’s storied legacy of investigative reporting and ambitious storytelling.
 Others simply wanted to know more about a famously private public figure.
 And those “others” included famous visitors to the newsroom — Tom Hanks and Brad Pitt among them — who asked for special dispensation to meet a bona fide American hero.
-(Remind me to tell you about the time I helped arrange a meeting with Amal Clooney shortly after we moved The Post’s current headquarters, and managed to get her completely lost on the way to the executive editor’s new office.)
+(Remind me to tell you about the time I helped arrange a meeting with Amal Clooney shortly after we moved to The Post’s current headquarters, and managed to get her completely lost on the way to the executive editor’s new office.)

 Thanks to those trips and the subsequent encounters, I got to see the Marty that many of his friends thought was missing in the film: the Marty who is warm, funny, caring and eager to talk about what’s on his mind.
 He always got a laugh when asked about Schreiber’s unsmiling portrayal.
 “Many of my closest friends have said, ‘They don’t capture your sense of humor, your warmth,’” Marty would remark before adding with perfect deadpan timing: “It’s a small minority of people, by the way.”